cartridge/cartridge-images/README.md

 Once installed, the config file `task.images.js` is created and stored in the `_config` directory in the root of your cartridge project.
 Config for images, svgs and responsive images can be set individually.

 Examples setup for responsive images can be found in the [gulp-responsive](https://github.com/mahnunchik/gulp-responsive) repo. `responsiveImages.config` from the config file is passed to the gulp-responsive task.

+##Usage

+This module provides the following gulp tasks

+* `gulp images` - Task that runs all of the tasks mentioned below.
+* `gulp imagemin` - Bitmap image minification.
+This minifies any .png / .jpg files in the images directory.
+Images are only optmised if the `--prod` flag is provided otherwise this task is ignored.
+* `gulp svgmin` - Vector image minification.
+This minifies all .svg files in the `svgs` folder in the images directory.
+* `gulp responsive-images` - Generates images of various sizes using the `responsiveImages.config` array.